Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Dataset Description

-For our analyses, we used the processed file \texttt{METABRIC\_RNA\_Mutation.csv} from Kaggle, rather than reconstructing the data ourselves.
-This file, derived from METABRIC data on cBioPortal, combines curated clinical attributes, mRNA expression $z$ scores for selected genes, mutation data, and survival outcomes for each patient.
-Using this processed file ensures transparency and allows other researchers with Kaggle access to reproduce our work.
+For the primary analyses, we used the processed file \texttt{METABRIC\_RNA\_Mutation.csv}.
+This file combines curated clinical attributes, mRNA expression $z$-scores for hundreds of genes, mutation indicators, and survival outcomes for each patient.
+The underlying data originate from the METABRIC project, first reported by Curtis et al.~\cite{curtis2012} and subsequently expanded by Pereira et al.~\cite{pereira2016}; we accessed the publicly available, curated, pre-processed CSV file distributed via Kaggle~\cite{metabricKaggle}.
+Using this processed file provided a transparent and reproducible starting point for the METABRIC-based analyses, while the original studies of Curtis et al.~\cite{curtis2012} and Pereira et al.~\cite{pereira2016} remain the primary data source and should be cited as such.